 Product summary: Many general questions are answered.
 What does the fund invest in?
 Which sectors are included?
 Is it passively or aggressively managed?
 What is the objective and strategy of this fund?

 Fees: expense ratio and management fees (the amount paid back to fund managers).
 A quick side note for the expense and management fees.
 Many ETFs charge less than 0.5% unless they have a high portfolio turnaround.
 On the other hand, mutual funds can easily charge over 1.5-2%.
-ETFs are cheaper and carry less fees than mutual funds.
+This is because ETFs are cheaper and carry lower fees than mutual funds.

-Price and performance: Cost of one unit, performance over 1 month, 3 months, 6 months, 1 year, 3 years, 5 years and since inception.
+Price and performance: Cost of one unit, performance over one month, three months, six months, one year, three years, five years, and since inception.
 It also includes hypothetical growth from $10,000 from 10 years ago.
 It can be compared to a benchmark or another popular fund in the industry.

 Risk potential: Usually on a scale from 1 to 5, 1 being lower risk & lower reward, 5 being higher risk & higher reward.
-This includes stock market, sector, non-diversification and investment style risk
+This includes the stock market, sector, non-diversification, and investment style risk.

 How do we find a prospectus for funds?
-The same way we do for stocks EDGAR has once again the solution.
+In the same way, we do for stocks, EDGAR has once again the solution.
 Follow this link only for mutual funds.
 Unfortunately, there isn’t an EDGAR link for ETFs.

-However, ETF fund facts can be found on the websites of companies managing each fund.
-Popular examples are Vanguard, iShares or index funds.
+However, ETF fund facts can be found on companies’ websites managing each fund.
+Popular examples are Vanguard, iShares, or index funds.

 To conclude, it’s important to know what a prospectus definition is.
 A prospectus is a very useful document for investors of any level.
 Before the IPO is completed, it summarizes the company.
 For lesser-known companies, it is a useful tool to gain the attention of various investors.
 As for funds, they are required to update their prospectus at least annually.

 However, if there is a significant material change, it should be done more frequently.
 In any case, it is a very useful document.
-Its contents can be found on the SEC’s EDGAR website for stocks and mutual funds.
+In addition, the SEC’s EDGAR website contains its contents for stocks and mutual funds.